I was fortunate enough to spend a few days in Darwin two weeks ago and it was all about crocodiles, waterfalls and adventure tours!

 Our last stop on this tour was Casuarina Coastal Reserve where we had a bite to eat and enjoyed the view ocean.
 I was surprised by the quality of food in Darwin and lunch at De La Plage was no exception.
 My grilled vegie salad was a standout meal for the trip.

 Bombing of Darwin with Garry

 As I was flying out in the afternoon I decided I had just enough time to take a morning tour and learn about the bombing of Darwin.
 Not much is taught about this time in WA’s history, which is a shame.
+So, I booked the Bombing of Darwin tour with Garry.
 Something I didn’t know was that Darwin has more bombs dropped on it than Pearl Harbour.

-Garry is a true Aussie larakin and he brings the history to life but telling you about people who lived, and died, through the bombing.
+Garry is a true Aussie larrikin and he brings the history to life but telling you about people who lived, and died, through the bombing.

 Again, it was a small tour and takes about 4 hours.
 I wish we had stopped at a few more of the sites, rather than just driving by, but there is so much history to squash into 4 hours.

 Darwin was full of surprises and I can’t wait to head back and see more of the area.